sama1mansn/greenfield-docs/docs/guide/storage-provider/introduction/workflow.md

 ### [TaskExecutor](../modules/taskexecutor)

 - Receives the response from secondary SPs' Receiver, and unsigned the signature to compare with the secondary SP's approval public key.
 - Sends the MsgSealObject to the Signer for signing the seal object transaction and broadcasting to the Greenfield chain with the secondary SPs' integrity hash and signature.
-The state of the JobContext turns to `SIGN_OBJECT_DOING` from `REPLICATE_OBJECT_DONE`.
+The state of the TaskContext turns to `SIGN_OBJECT_DOING` from `REPLICATE_OBJECT_DONE`.
 If Signer succeeds to broadcast the SealObjectTX, changes `SEAL_OBJECT_TX_DOING` state immediately into `SIGN_OBJECT_DONE` state.
 - Monitor the execution results of seal object transaction on the Greenfield chain to determine whether the seal is successful.
-If so, the JobContext state is changed into `SEAL_OBJECT_DONE` state.
+If so, the TaskContext state is changed into `SEAL_OBJECT_DONE` state.

 See request and response details for this API: [PutObject](../../../api/storage-provider-rest/put_object).